Logan Kilgore: Coaching career

 In 2021, Kilgore ended his playing career to become a coach with the Arkansas State Red Wolves football team.
 With Arkansas State, Kilgore was an assistant football coach for the offensive team.
 The following year, the Nashville Post said Kilgore will become both a quarterbacks coach and offensive coordinator for the Isidore Newman School.
 In 2023, Kilgore was named tight ends coach at Arkansas State, rejoining Butch Jones and his staff in Jonesboro.

 After previously committing to Arkansas State, Kilgore joined the Denver Broncos as an offensive quality control coach on March 25, 2023.
+On February 2, 2026, Kilgore was promoted to serve as the Broncos' quarterbacks coach.